nick-wilson/sparrow-examples/user-guide.md

 You must either be logged into the VPN or on the campus network to access the service.
 The service is available at
 https://chemy-hub.sparrow.cf.ac.uk
-Please log in the username and password that have been provided to you.

 ## Registering account

-*TODO: Insert process for registering account*
+ - Click on the "Sign up to create a new user" link
+ - Register with same SCW username as used on Hawk and other ARCCA machines
+ - After registering for account please email admins with the the username you have used so they can verify and track registration
+ - Once account has been authorized by the admins then you will be able to log into the service

-*TODO: SCW usernames will be accessible when issue with LDAP integration is resolved.*
+*TODO: Process with LDAP integration is resolved.*

 When you log into the service for the first time it will take a few minutes for the system to set up your user environment, please be patient if it is waiting at the message "Started container notebook".

 TODO: You can access your JupyterLab environment from multiple locations, can use workspaces for different views
-TODO: How to shut down
+TODO: How to shut down notebook
 TODO: timeout of 1 week

 ## Storage